 - Add the mustard seeds and, when they crackle, add the asafetida, if using, then add the onions, turmeric, cayenne, if using, coriander powder, and coriander leaves.

 - Saute for a few minutes until onions start to just brown.
+Add the ginger, garlic, green chili peppers, cayenne, turmeric and cilantro.
+Mix well and saute for a couple of minutes.

 - Add the tomatoes and garam masala.
 Let the tomatoes release most of their liquid.